 However, it is not clear how short is “short”.
 SA4 then gave a second definition to resolve this issue.
 Furthermore, the new definition mandates that there is an idle period between two data bursts.
 The SA4 definition was given in TS 26.522 [2]:

 Although the SA4 definition resolves the issue with “short” in the SA2 definition, it has its own issue with the “idle period”.
 This is because, depending on the implementation of the congestion control algorithm, a time gap or idle period may always exist between any two adjacent RTP packets.
-For example, for Self-Clocked Rate Adaptation for Multimedia (SCReAM2) [3], the associated packet pacing algorithm described in clause 4.2.5 of RFC 8298 [3] tries to evenly distribute packets in time.
+This is true even when no paced sending is used.
+In case of paced sending, for example, for Self-Clocked Rate Adaptation for Multimedia (SCReAM2) [3], the associated packet pacing algorithm described in clause 4.2.5 of RFC 8298 [3] tries to evenly distribute packets in time.
 This means that any arbitrary grouping of packets into data bursts will satisfy the definition of the data burst, but obviously arbitrary grouping is not helpful for the network.

-Even if the congestion control algorithm sends the packets back-to-back, the underlying network protocol stack may introduce an idle period between adjacent packets.
-Take Ethernet as an example, there is always a time gap between any two Ethernet frames due to the Ethernet design.
-Specifically, as pointed out in [4],
+Even if the congestion control algorithm may allow packets to be sent back-to-back, the underlying network protocol stack may introduce an idle period, or gap in transmission, between adjacent packets.
+Take Ethernet as an example, there is always a time gap between any two Ethernet frames due to the Ethernet design, i.e., inter-frame gap (IGP) scaling with the link speed.
+Specifically, as pointed out in [4], for 10 Mbps Ethernet links

-“all adaptors wait 9.6 µs after the end of one frame before beginning to transmit the next frame”
+“all adaptors wait 9.6 µs after the end of one frame before beginning to transmit the next frame”,

+this value decreasing linearly to 9.6 ns for 10 Gbps Ethernet links and so on.

-Therefore, an idle period may always exist between two adjacent packets, and the wording “that there is an idle period between two data bursts” in the definition in 26.522 essentially says nothing.
+Therefore, an idle period may always exist between two adjacent packets, and the wording “that there is an idle period between two data bursts” in the definition in 26.522 essentially says nothing special.

 Candidate revisions of the data burst definition

 Given that an idle period may always exist between two adjacent packets, how do we modify the SA4 definition to make it meaningful?
-A natural attempt is to add a qualification on the duration of the idle period, for example as follows (where the track change shows the potential revision):
+A natural attempt is to add a qualification on the duration of the idle period, for example as follows:

 Definition 1: